 Gunnar Hartvigsen, PhD, is professor at the University of Tromsø – The Arctic University of Norway (UiT), Faculty of Science and Technology, Department of Computer Science, and Head of the Health Informatics and -Technology group (HIT) (former: Medical Informatics & Telemedicine group (MI&T)).
-From 2018, he has also been professor at Department of Health and Nursing Science, Faculty of Health- and Sport Science, University of Agder (UiA) (part time).
+Hartvigsen is also professor 2/Forsker 1 (Senior researcher) at The Helgeland Hospital Trust/Helgelandssykehuset HF (from 2023).
+In 2018-2022, he was professor at Department of Health and Nursing Science, Faculty of Health- and Sport Science, University of Agder (UiA) (part time) and affiliated with the Centre for e-health, UiA.
 Dr. Hartvigsen was in 2016–2017 professor at the Norwegian Centre for eHealth Research, University Hospital of North Norway (UNN) (part time).
 In 2000-2015 he was professor at the Norwegian Centre for Integrated Care and Telemedicine (NST), University Hospital of North Norway (UNN) (part time).
 He holds an MSc and a PhD degree in Computer Science (Artificial Intelligence) from UiT.
 Prior to joining the Department of Computer Science at UiT, he was a research fellow at the Bodø Graduate School of Business, Norway (1987-89).
 From 1989, he has held different positions at UiT: assistant professor (1989-1991), associate professor (1991-1994) and professor (1994-).
 In 2021, Hartvigsen established the company Akademisk mentor AS where he is the general manager.

 In 2005-2009 he was Vice Dean for research and education at the Faculty of Science, UiT.
 He has held several honorary posts at the Department of Computer Science, including Head of Department, Vice Head of Department, and Head of Education.
 He has been member of several boards and committees at the university, including deputy member of the board at UiT.
 In 2004–2006, he was chairman of the Norwegian Council for Computer Science.
 From 2010–2017, he was member of The National Committee for Research Ethics in Science and Technology (NENT).
 From 2005-2013, he served as board member of the Norwegian Society for Medical Informatics (FDH and later NorHIT).
 In 2007-2015, he was director and research manager of Tromsø Telemedicine Laboratory (TTL), one of Norway’s first centres for research-based innovation (SFI).